dirtydenny/NoSQL_Social_Network_API/README.md

   ## Usage

   Please navigate to the root directory, add the packages, and NPM start.
-Once you have started the database you can rtest it on Insomnia to check it function.
+  Once you have started the database you can test it on Insomnia to check it function.

+  Routes to use in Insomnia:
+  Get all Users GET: http://localhost:3001/api/users/ Add a User POST: http://localhost:3001/api/users/ Get User by id GET: http://localhost:3001/api/users/ - insert userId here - Update User by id PUT: http://localhost:3001/api/users/ - insert userId here - Delete a User by id DELETE: http://localhost:3001/api/users/ - insert userId here - Delete a Friend by id DELETE: http://localhost:3001/api/users/ - insert userId here - /friends/ - insert friendId here - Add a Friend by user id POST: http://localhost:3001/api/users/ - insert userId here - /friends/

   ## Tests